How to build a summer capsule wardrobe: These are the pieces you need

 How to create a summer capsule wardrobe

-Some of your summer capsule wardrobe will also automatically double up as capsule wardrobe for travel to sunny destinations, offering excellent cost per wear.
+Some of your summer capsule wardrobe will also automatically double up as looks to travel to sunny destinations in, offering excellent cost per wear.
 T-shirts, maxi skirts, and dresses, as well as oversized shirts and denim cut-offs, are all great for hot holidays.
-But these will also save you on those sky high temperature days, meaning no more wondering what to wear in the heat.
+But these will also save you on those sky high temperature days, meaning no more wondering what to wear when it's hot outside.

 (Image credit: Getty Images)